di2ag/chp/docs/source/chp_documentation.rst

     :height: 275
     :align: center

-Through fusion the resulting BKB is one that allows for frequentist statistics to be calculated over patients, whilst still provided the individual patient level semantics for provenance.
+Through fusion the resulting BKB is one that allows for frequentest statistics to be calculated over patients, whilst still provided the individual patient level semantics for provenance.
 We build unique BKBs for each disease we have ingested as well as a universal BKB that composes all patients from all disease types.
 Our primary form of belief updating comes from the following probabilistic semantics:

 .. math::